 Pangolins

 The third Saturday in February is World Pangolin Day.
 These scaly anteaters are grouped with other anteaters, armadillos, and sloth.
-They have no teeth but a long sticky tongue that picks up ants and termites.
-They have been around for some 40 million years but are now losing their numbers to poachers and deforestation, especially in South Africa.
+They have no teeth but a long sticky tongue that can consume up to 2 lakh ants and termites per day.
+They have been around for some 40 million years but are now losing their numbers to poachers and deforestation, especially in India and South Africa.

 Their name is derived from the Malay word pengguling which means something that rolls up, which is exactly what they do if threatened – their keratin scales act as armour.
 In Hindi they are known as bajra keet or kapta.